Introductory offer! All treatments $60. Here's your chance to try us out.

-The beauty of Qigong is its ability to be adapted to individuals suffering from mobility issues, recovering from debilitating illnesses etc.
+The beauty of Qigong is its ability to be adapted to meet each individual's needs with various health conditions

 No, depending on your physical condition, the exercises can be tailored to accomodate your needs.
 Qigong exercises can be done from standing, sitting and supine positions.
 The training can be very low impact for those recovering from an illness to high impact for martial training.
 Qigong is very good for individuals with physical limitations because of its adaptability

-We recommend that you verify a Clinical Qigong Practitioner's credentials before beginning any treatments.
+We recommend that you check a Clinical Qigong Practitioner's credentials before beginning any treatments.

 Qigong Meditation (with the exception of the religious application) is practiced to calm the mind in order to allow for healing to occur in an uninterrupted manner.